samurai-shmuel/tplannet-app/README.md

-This is the first web app created as a team, and the access is only through a team password that you get when you join.
+This is the first web app created as a team, using Flask, HTML, CSS, Jquery.
+The access is only through a team password that you get when you join.
 So, I'll show you the multiple views within (mildly responsive)

 Check it out here: http://tplannet.herokuapp.com/